-Something new is being made in the Dragon Age universe.
+Dragon Age 4 is on the way.
 We don't know if it's going to be another huge hundred-hour RPG or something a little different.
-We do know that Sunless Sea's Alexis Kennedy is involved in some capacity—here's hoping for a little Sunless Sea oddness in the new game.
 Naturally, when news slips out of a new entry in a big series we start to comb over our experiences with the games we've played so far.
 Then, wishlists start to form.
 What should go?
 What would we like to see more of?
 Why is Dragon Age 2 definitely the best one?
 Here's what we want from a new entry in the series.

 I don't mind that too much—Inquisition is more than serviceable as an action game and I can only see BioWare getting better at that in the years since its release—but offering more optional ways to strategise would please some parts of the series' fanbase.—Samuel Roberts